LeHiu2712/InstaKilogram-Group-12/instakilogram/README.txt

 Instruction:

-First, we run the server emulator with Xampp.
-After opening all of the required modules and moving all of the website's files to the htdocs folder, we open a web browser and type localhost/instakilogram/index.php into the address bar.
+First, we use Xampp to execute the server emulator.
+We open a web browser and type localhost/instakilogram/index.php into the URL bar after loading all of the essential modules and copying all of the website's contents to the htdocs folder.

-If you are a new user and have not agreed to the website's terms about cookies, you will see a gdpr cookie notice (it will disappear if you have approved and will reappear only if you use the website on a new device or web browser).
+If you are a new user and have not accepted to the website's cookie rules, you will be presented with a GDPR cookie notice (it will disappear if you have approved and will reappear only if you use the website on a new device or web browser).

-If you are not logged in, you can only see posts shared with the public.
-If you want to see posts for users (internal) and use the posting feature, you must have an account.
-Click the Login button in the upper left corner of the screen if you already have an account.
-If you have an account, enter your email address and password.
-If you don't have an account, click the button below that says "Create a new account."
-Fill in your email, password, and full name on the registration form.
-Then, upload a picture of your "avatar."
-If you meet all the requirements, click the "Register" button to send the information.
-If you want to start over, press "Reset."
-The password that was entered will be encoded and sent to the account. db.
+You can only see posts that have been shared with the public if you are not logged in.
+You must have an account to view postings for users (internal) and utilize the posting feature.
+If you already have an account, click the Login button in the upper left corner of the screen.
+Enter your email address and password if you have an account.
+If you don't already have an account, use the "Create a new account" button below.
+On the signup form, provide your email address, password, and complete name.
+Then, post a picture of yourself as your "avatar."
+If you meet all of the criteria, click the "Register" button to send the data.
+If you want to restart, select "Reset."
+The entered password will be encoded and delivered to the account. db.

-After logging in, a user can post an image by clicking the "Choose File" button, selecting the image, typing a caption above the image, choosing whether the image should be internal, public, or private, and then clicking the "Post" button.
-Click on My Account in the top left corner of the screen to go to the user dashboard.
-Here, you can see the user's full name and email address.
-Click on the avatar if you want to change it.
-The button to log out is right below.
+A user can publish an image after checking in by clicking the "Choose File" button, selecting the image, typing a caption above the image, selecting whether the image should be internal, public, or private, and then hitting the "Post" button.
+Posts are arranged by the time the image was posted.
+To access the user dashboard, click My Account in the top left corner of the screen.
+The user's full name and email address are displayed here.
+If you wish to modify your avatar, click on it.
+The logout button is directly underneath.

-There are three elements in the footer: about, privacy, and help.
-Click to learn more about the group and what the website's rules are.
+The footer contains three sections: about, privacy, and assistance.
+Click here to discover more about the group and the website's regulations.

+To access the admin dashboard, we still use the old login page.

+The administrator has his or her own email account and password: admin@gmail.com admin123@

+After successfully logging in, clicking "my account" will take us to the admin dashboard.
+We can view a list of all the people who are already on the system and what information they have here.
+If we wish to delete their account, we click on it and then select "Delete Account."
+Admin has access to all posts, even private ones.

 We still use the old login page to get to the admin dashboard.
 The admin has a separate email address and password: